BinaHovav/Recipe-Generator-Extension/README.md

 # Random Recipes Extension

-This Chrome extension fetches and displays a random vegetarian dessert recipe each time you click on the extension's icon.
+This Chrome extension fetches and displays a random dessert recipe each time you click on the extension's icon.
 The recipe is pulled from the Spoonacular API, which provides recipe and food-related data.

 ## Features